 Days 31-60: Execute Your Plan and Get Qualitative Feedback

 For days 31 through 60, it's time to put the pedal to the metal, for the rubber to hit the road, to make like Nike and "just do it.”
 It's time to put your strategic sales territory plan into action.

 For these thirty days, you're going to have a fuller calendar than you could imagine.
 Your goal is to keep your head up and keep moving forward.
 Think of it like a writer's first draft—you need to get something on the page to improve upon it later.

 In addition to hitting your action items, here are some critical tasks for you to complete during this time.

-I know, I know—you just did research.
-But there are always more leads out there, and the more acquainted you get with your territory, the better you’ll know how (and where) to look for new customers.
+There are always more leads out there, and the more acquainted you get with your territory, the better you'll know how (and where) to look for new customers.

 The best way to find new leads is to excel at serving the customers you currently have.
 When you leave a path of satisfied customers in your wake, you increase your referral rate and generate free positive “press" (people talk!).
 Even better, these leads are warm, which means less work for a higher close rate.

 Optimize Your Route

 Now that you know where you need to go, you can start optimizing your route.
 Use a digital tool like Map My Customers to discover how to get from Customer A to Customer B and then to Customer C more efficiently—and, better yet, what order to visit them in.

 Depending on your priorities, you can choose to optimize for time spent driving, distance covered, or a specific order in which you need to meet with clients.
 You can save up to 30% on gas just by making this simple change!